Go to the test page, select your language pair from the drop down menu, and click Show tests.

 Can't find your test?
 See why here.

 When you click Show tests, your test page will refresh and your test options will appear below.
-In this case, I've selected Chinese (Traditional) to Japanese.
+In this case, I've selected German to Swedish.

 Click on the "Start" button to begin the pre-test.